-The Student Learning Outcomes will be assessed through 16 graded quizzes and 3 graded and proctored examinations.
+The Student Learning Outcomes will be assessed through many in-class quizzes, 3 in-class closed-book exams, and the final exam.
 Quiz and exam questions will cover all subjects listed in the syllabus.
 Typical questions will require students to complete successfully all four steps outlined in the area objectives above.
 Obtaining the correct result to the question posed in the form requested in the question will be taken as evidence that all four of the steps have been correctly and successfully completed.
 In some questions students will be expected to choose between a series of possible explanations of physical outcomes; such explanations may be presented as graphs, numerically or in words.
 Although knowledge of the fundamental principles of physics is necessary for success in the course, the stress is on understanding how to apply the principles to a variety of situations; rote memorization is minimal.

-Students are expected to provide feedback on the quality of instruction in this course based on 10 criteria.
+Students are expected to provide feedback on the quality of instruction in this course.
 These evaluations are conducted online at https://evaluations.ufl.edu.
 Evaluations will be open towards the end of the semester and students will be informed at that time.
 Summary results of these assessments are available to students at https://evaluations.ufl.edu/results

 Students requesting special accommodations must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentaion to the student who must then provide this documentation to the instructor when requesting accomodation.